random-acts-generator/RAG-UI/README.md

 ## My role in the project:

-My contribution in this project was to build a modern looking marketing/landing page with the goal of captivating the user into register and using the app.
+My contribution in this project was to build a modern looking marketing/landing page with the goal of captivating the user into register and using the app and an about page.

 ### What did I do to achieve it?